aerodomigue/caddy-reverse-proxy-cloudflare-security/README.md

       - "80:80"
       - "443:443"
       - "443:443/udp"
-    # Note: Docker labels are not processed since caddy-docker-proxy is disabled
+    # Note: When using command: caddy run, Docker labels are not processed
     # All configuration must be done in your custom Caddyfile
 ```
 The `caddy-storage-redis` configuration (like the `storage redis { ... }` block) must be in the global options of the Caddyfile that Caddy loads (i.e., `/etc/caddy/Caddyfile` if you've mounted your own).